Applying one Layer at a time

-My student chooses a work from the Masters of the Impressionism and it will go this way:
+My student chooses a work from the Masters of Impressionism, and it will go this way:

 1. The student prepares the canvas using Gesso to seal and prime the canvas before the oil is applied.
-The gesso should be tone down, this way the canvas doesn't lose its texture and the oil will run smooth.
+The gesso should be toned down; this way, the canvas doesn't lose its texture, and the oil will run smoothly.

-Also will protect the canvas from deterioration, the oil will ruin the canvas quite fast if has not been prime.
+Also will protect the canvas from deterioration; the oil will ruin the canvas quite fast if it has not been primed.

-2. The student draws the artwork carefully, soft lines divide each color and each object, students are not allowed to use a grid, they only find the middle point by drawing an "X" across the canvas than the drawing.
-It is very important to learn to look closer, to see the distance and locations correctly, to conquered and own the space and what lives in it.
+2. The student draws the artwork carefully, soft lines divide each color and each object.
+Students are not allowed to use a grid; they only find the middle point by drawing an "X" across the canvas, then drawing.
+It is very important to learn to look closer, to see the distance and locations correctly, to conquer and own the space and what lives in it.

-3. Look closer to the color wheel, Student look with caution the colors making note of how many different colors they can see within one color en particular; as they observe and study the blue in the sky they should see for all the colors the artist used in the process of making the sky.
-This way starting by selecting the very opposite to the color they see is how the experience of the color begins.
-Every color has an opposite color or what is call "complementaries."
+3. Look closer to the color wheel.
+Students look at the colors with caution, making note of how many different colors they can see within one color in particular.
+As they observe and study the blue in the sky, they should see all the colors the artist used in the process of making the sky.
+This way, starting by selecting the very opposite of the color they see is how the experience of the color begins.
+Every color has an opposite color, or what is called "complements."

-After the opposite color is applied the following layers will be done using the final color of that specific location.
-For example; when working the blue of the sky, the initial color is to be an orange, the hue of that orange will be selected depending on the hue of the blue the student is looking for.
-Every layer applied after orange will be blue and each layer has to be mixed with the correct kind of lince oil until the color starts to show.
+After the opposite color is applied, the following layers will be done using the final color of that specific location.
+For example, when working with the blue of the sky, the initial color is to be an orange; the hue of that orange will be selected depending on the hue of the blue the student is looking for.
+Every layer applied after orange will be blue, and each layer has to be mixed with the correct kind of linseed oil until the color starts to show.
 This technique needs time, patience, and a touch of love.

-Noticed that black and white are the last because they are not colors and if used they will change the hue of the colors radically making it very difficult to manipulate and create the richness and the force colors are to have.
-To light or dark colors use linseed oil or the colors yellow and blue respectively.
+Noticed that black and white are the last because they are not colors, and if used, they will change the hue of the colors radically, making it very difficult to manipulate and create the richness and the force colors are to have.
+For light or dark color, use linseed oil or the colors yellow and blue, respectively.

 ·